Stake on Polkadot

 Should I stake directly or via pools? keyboard_arrow_right

-→ Joining a Pool is great for beginners who want to start staking with as low as 1 DOT.
+Joining a pool is great for beginners who want to start staking with as little as 1 DOT.
 It’s also good for those who don’t want to research and select their own validators, as the pool creator will be responsible for choosing the right validators.

 How much DOT do I need to stake? keyboard_arrow_right

 You can start staking with as little as 1 DOT using the nomination pool feature.
-If you want to nominate directly, there is a dynamic minimum, currently at 172 DOT.
+If you want to nominate directly, there is a dynamic minimum, currently around 200 DOT (check the current minimum active bond on the Staking Dashboard).

 How high are the Polkadot staking rewards? keyboard_arrow_right